What is E-Learning?

-- they enable the instructor to expose their students to real life situations that are either too complicated or too time consuming to solve within a limited time, and
+- They enable the instructor to expose their students to real-life situations that are either too complicated or too time-consuming to solve within a limited time, and

-- they help visualize the effects of the subject whether inside or outside the physical classroom.
+- They help visualize the effects of the subject, whether inside or outside the physical classroom.

-Tell me more about the skill shortage in the work place?
+Tell me more about the skill shortage in the workplace?

-According the European Communities Personnel Selection Office (EPSO) soft skills are in short supply in the European workforce.
+According to the European Communities Personnel Selection Office (EPSO), soft skills are in short supply in the European workforce.
 A recent report entitled “The Importance of Soft Skills in the Current European Labour Market” outlines a lack of soft skill development across many occupational sectors.
 The definition of soft skills is yet unclear, but they are identified as the following skills: